esciencecenter-digital-skills/lesson-model-coupling/episodes/04-muscle-couple.md

 :::

 The above specifies which submodels we have and how they are connected together.
 Next, we need to configure them by adding the settings to the yMMSL file.
 These will be passed to the models, who get them using the `Instance.get_settings()` function.
-Go ahead and add them to your `reaction_diffusion.py`:
+Go ahead and add them to your `reaction_diffusion.ymmsl`:

 ```yaml
 settings: